patrick15965/swap-displays/README.md

 # Swap Displays
 ---
-Script which installs Homebrew, Karabiner, and Hammerspoon and adds a function to Hammerspoon to swap external displays, Command + \ is then mapped to that command using Karabiner.
+Script which installs Homebrew, Karabiner, and Hammerspoon and adds a function to Hammerspoon to swap external displays.
+Keys are mapped to that command using Karabiner.

 ```bash